groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/advanced-usage/loading/load-options-for-different-document-types/load-wordprocessing-document-with-options.md

 Track Changes is another feature of Microsoft Word that provides a handy way to collaborate during document proofreading and review - it's like you're marking errors with a pen and making some notes in the margins.
 All changes made by coworkers are highlighted and may be rejected or accepted and become permanent.
 By default, the Track Changes panel will also be displayed when converting a DOCX document to another format, however, there is an option to hide it completely using GroupDocs.Conversion for .NET API.

-The following code sample shows how to convert a DOCX document to PDF and hide tracked changes pane:
+The following code snippet shows how to convert a DOCX document to PDF and hide tracked changes pane:

 ```csharp
 Contracts.Func<LoadOptions> getLoadOptions = () => new WordProcessingLoadOptions